Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

   "definitions": {
     "PackageResult": {
       "properties": {
+        "packageName": {
+          // Name of package.
+Will be used in branch name and PR title.
+          // By default it's folder name of first entry in path.
+          "type": "string",
+        },
         "path": {
           // List of package content paths.
           // If the path points to a folder then